particle-iot/docs/src/content/getting-started/cloud/ota-updates.md

 section below on [controlling OTA availability](#controlling-ota-availability).

-### Understanding the impact of Intelligent Firmware Releases
+### Understanding the impact of intelligent firmware releases

 After clicking **Next**, you will need to confirm that you understand the impact of the action that you are about to take: